 Housing all the above-mentioned features on your online grocery store is a challenge, which definitely will take lots of time, effort, and investment.
 The best approach to go about this challenge is to build your grocery store with a technology solution (readymade script) that offers most of these features by default and allows you to easily add unique features.

-At Fatbit Technologies, we have developed a similar product called Growcer that help entrepreneurs to instantly launch a feature-rich online grocery store with the freedom to customize it and add required unique functionalities.
+At FATbit Technologies, we have developed a similar product called Growcer that enables entrepreneurs to instantly launch a feature-rich online grocery store.
+With the freedom to customize and a compelling mobile app, it offers everything that a grocery store needs to implement unique functionalities.

 Now, let’s discuss the challenges you will face when running an online grocery business and their possible solutions.

 As mentioned earlier, the unique challenges this business model presents are due to nature of grocery products, which are either perishable or intended for immediate consumption.
 Let’s discuss the major ones in detail:

 Regular online stores can afford to tackle instances like delays in delivery, wrong item delivery, returns, etc. But for online grocery stores, it will be a pretty much ‘do or die’ situation.
 Therefore, the entire supply chain – from farms/manufacturers to storehouse & then to the customers – needs to be very robust & time-efficient.